-If you're interested in pursuing a Chapter 380 grant for your project, contact the City of Fort Worth Economic Development team at 817-392-6021 to get started.
+If you're interested in pursuing an Economic Development Program Agreement for your project, contact the City of Fort Worth Economic Development team at 817-392-6021 to get started.
 Staff will determine whether your project would be the best fit for a tax abatement or a grant, and will walk you through the next steps.

 - Applicants must complete an application, with the required attachments.
 These attachments should include:

 - Documentation that there are no delinquent property taxes due for the property where the development will occur.

 - A detailed description and estimated cost of renovations, if the project includes the renovation of a building or other structure.

 - Applicants must pay the $5,000 application fee.
 As long as substantial construction has begun on the project within one year following the date of the application's submission, $3,000 of the application fee will be credited to any permit, impact, inspection, or other fee required by the City of Fort Worth in connection to the project.
 If any of these application funds remain once the project has been completed, a refund may be provided if it is requested within 90 days of the project's completion date.

 - The Economic Development Department will review and evaluate the project, focusing on criteria such as the types and number of jobs created (including salaries, health insurance and other benefits), the percent of construction contracts committed to Fort Worth companies and certified M/WBE companies, the financial viability of the project, its reasonably-projected increase in the value of the tax base, its costs to the City, its environmental impact on the property, the type of industry and activities associated at the project site, and more.

 Additionally, the Fort Worth City Council retains sole authority to approve or deny any Tax Abatement Agreement or Economic Development Program Agreement, and is under no obligation to approve any application or agreement.
 Each program agreement will be negotiated on a case-by-case basis, and the amount awarded may be less than the maximum available term specified.